vladigleba/vladigleba.github.io/source/_posts/2014-05-30-how-to-do-autocomplete-in-rails-using-redis.markdown

 If you’re new to Capistrano, feel free to read through an [earlier post]({{ root_url }}/blog/2014/04/10/deploying-rails-apps-part-6-writing-capistrano-tasks/) I wrote, which explains what it is and how you can use it.
 Or if you’re new to deployment in general, you’re welcome to go through my [6-part series]({{ root_url }}/blog/2014/03/05/deploying-rails-apps-part-1-securing-the-server/), which covers everything from setting up and securing a server to configuring Nginx, Unicorn, and Capistrano.

-Alright, that's all I have.
+All right, that's all I have.
 Stay hungry.
 Stay foolish.